Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Budgeting and Money Tips

 Enter the date your DRO was approved to see key milestones and when it drops off your credit file.

 If you’re approaching month 12 of your Debt Relief Order, you’re probably wondering exactly what happens when it ends.
-The good news is that for most people, completing a DRO marks the start of genuine financial freedom.
+The good news is that for most people, the end of a DRO can help with debts included in the order, but budgeting and credit-file effects still matter.

 Understanding what happens after your DRO finishes can help you plan ahead and make the most of your fresh start.
 Here’s everything you need to know about life after a 12-month DRO timeline.